Ircam-WAM/mezzanine-organization/README.rst

      docker-compose up

-Then browse the app at http://localhost:8010/ (replacing 'localhost' by the IP given by the docker terminal on OSX and Windows)
+Then browse the app at http://localhost:8010/ (replacing 'localhost' by the IP given by the docker terminal on OSX or Windows)

 For a development environment setup::

     docker-compose -f docker-compose.yml -f conf/dev.yml up

-Then browse the app at http://localhost:9010/ (replacing 'localhost' by the IP given by the docker terminal on OSX and Windows)
+Then browse the app at http://localhost:9010/ (replacing 'localhost' by the IP given by the docker terminal on OSX or Windows)

 Backup / Restore